 Behavior Expectations: We will expect that people treat each other courteously in the classroom and in the cars.

-Classroom Attendance: By state law, students are NOT allowed to miss classroom instruction except for good cause as determined by the instructor (may include a death in the family or an injury), and there must be documentation to support this.
+Classroom Attendance: By state law, students are NOT allowed to miss classroom instruction except for good cause as determined by the instructor (may include a death in the family, an injury, illness or Covid symptoms), and there must be documentation to support this.
 We will need a note from a parent explaining the absence.
 No more than four hours (or two classes) of classroom instruction may be missed.
 Sports are NOT valid absences, and the 1st class is MANDATORY attendance and may not be used as an absence.
 The class time cannot be made up, but the student will have to make up any quiz or test that was missed and will be given an assignment that is equivalent to the material missed.
 If more than four hours or two classes are missed, the student cannot continue the course and will be documented as "incomplete" on our state paperwork.
 They will have six months to complete drivers ed or will have to take the entire class over.